-With six of our faculty members receiving NSF CAREER awards in the past two years, 23 current faculty members from the college have now won this prestigious honor for young academics.
-Just to put the quality of our researchers in perspective, approximately half of our current faculty have received CAREER Awards and/or were chosen as Fellows of their professional organizations.
+Twenty-three of current faculty members have now won prestigious NSF CAREER awards for young academics.
+Just to put the quality of our researchers in perspective, approximately half of our current faculty have received CAREER Awards and/or were selected as Fellows of their professional organizations.

 I look forward to leading the college at this time of continuing growth, mindful of challenges, but quite excited about the opportunities lying ahead.
 My goal as dean is to continue our upward trajectory as seamlessly as possible.